NewPath-Consulting/ez-wildapricot-webdesigner/README.md

    <script src="/resources/Theme/WildApricotTextManager/wildapricot-textmanager.js"></script>
    <script>

-   var csvFile = "/resources/Theme/WildApricotTextManager/wildapricot-textmanager-config.csv"; // location of EZ Wild Apricot Web Designer configuration file
+   var textManagerDataURL = "/resources/Theme/WildApricotTextManager/wildapricot-textmanager-config.csv"; // location of EZ Wild Apricot Web Designer configuration file

+   licenseKey = "REPLACE-WITH-YOUR-KEY";

    var showInspectorLink = true; // this will show the Inspector mode link in the footer of the website, set to false to turn off

    var showInspectorHover = true; // this will show the Inspector Hover mode, set to false to turn off